thegeek-sys/Vault/Class/Cybersecurity/Internet security.md

 - wireless traffic can be trivially intercepted
 - tier 1 ASs (autonomous systems) and IXPs (internet exchange points) are compromised
 - difficult if not impossible to achieve on your own

+>[!question] Why encryption is not enough?
+>Encryption only protects